 Even seasoned marketers struggle to know what all should go into a brand framework.
 And since this it’s not something most brands do in frequent repetition, it can be intimidating or time consuming to know how to approach it.

-When it comes to laying out your brand and every aspect that goes along with it, things get complicated.
-What’s the difference between brand guidelines, brand standards, brand books or brand frameworks?
+When it comes to developing out your brand and every aspect that goes along with it, things get complicated.
+What’s the difference between brand guidelines, brand standards, brand books, and brand frameworks?